ricniew/deploy-openldap-on-ocp/README.md

         drwxr-x---    1 RichardN UsersGrp         0 Mar 17 13:22 yaml

-     The `ldif` afolder contains a sample ldif fill which can imported to teh new LDAP server after installation
+     The `ldif` folder contains a sample ldif fill which can imported to teh new LDAP server after installation

-     The `yaml` a folder contains install yaml templates which will be modfied based on variables.
+     The `yaml` folder contains install yaml templates which will be modfied based on variables.
 Thus after deploy script ended, you will find new yaml files (without "template" string).
-Those are the files which actully where used for deplyoment.
+Those are the files which actually where used for deployment.

 1. Transfer archive to your OCP node
 1. Untar/unzip the transfered file into a temp directory